Geometric foundations for scaling-rotation statistics on symmetric positive definite matrices: minimal smooth scaling-rotation curves in low dimensions: Stratification of

 2. For any $X\in\sympp$ and $(U,D)\in \E_X$, define \be [(U,D)]=\{(UR,D) : R\in G_D^0\}, \ee

 \noi the connected component of $\E_X$ containing $(U,D)$.
 We write $\Comp(\E_X)$ for the set of connected components of $\E_X$.

 3. For any Lie group $G$ and closed subgroup $K$, we write $G/K$ and $K\backslash G$ for the spaces of left- and right-cosets, respectively, of $K$ in $G$.
-(In particular, we use this notation when $G$ is a finite group.) } \end{notation}
+(In particular, we use this notation when $G$ is a finite group.) } \end{defn}